By Sherri Young, RN, Nurse-Educator

 including certain drugs and perhaps even alcohol.

-avocados, nuts, seeds and bananas.
-Taking in extra magnesium as
+and bananas.
+Getting extra magnesium as

-find them naturally in colorful fruits and vegetables, nuts, whole grains and tea.
+Get antioxidants in colorful fruits and vegetables, nuts, whole grains and tea.

-cleansing processes.
-To increase your antioxidant intake, you can try a
+To increase your antioxidant intake, try a

 well-absorbed antioxidant supplement.

-5. Get a little more sleep.
+2. Enjoy a little bit more sleep.

 A big part of why you feel so refreshed after a good night’s sleep is due to the